 With Nerdle, you have six tries to guess a basic equation, which can include addition, subtraction, multiplication, and/or division.
-None of the eight blocks are filled in at the outset, so you’re trying to figure out the numbers and the symbols.
+None of the eight blocks is filled in at the outset, so you’re trying to figure out the numbers and the symbols.

 Numberle is the same basic premise, but while Nerdle lets you use the commutative property—e.g. (2 + 4 = 6) is the same as (4 + 2 = 6)—Numberle requires your response to be in a certain order.

 Chessle shows you a chessboard and gives you six tries to guess the opening moves for both players.
 Green means you got it right; yellow means the move is correct, but the location or the player wasn’t.